DCC-EX/dcc-ex.github.io/docs/reference/software/command-reference.rst

   * RETURNS: ``<Q ID PIN PULLUP>`` for each defined sensor or ``<X>`` if no sensors defined

 ``ID`` : The numeric ID (0-32767) of the sensor
-(You pick the ID & They ares shared between Turnouts, Sensors and Outputs) ``PIN`` : The Arduino pin number the sensor is connected to on the Arduino board.
+(You pick the ID & they are shared between Turnouts, Sensors and Outputs)

+``PIN`` : the pin number of the output to be controlled by the turnout object.
+For Arduino output pins, this is the same as the digital pin number.
+For servo outputs and I/O extenders, it is the pin number defined for the HAL device (if present), for example 100-115 for servos attached to the first PCA9685 Servo Controller module, 116-131 for the second PCA9685 module, 164-179 for pins on the first MCP23017 GPIO Extender module, and 180-195 for thesecond MCP23017 module.

 ``PULLUP`` : 1 = Use internal pull-up resistor for PIN, 0 = don't use internal pull-up resistor for PIN

 Once all sensors have been properly defined, use the ``<E>`` (upper case E) command to store their definitions to EEPROM.